ethyca/fides/docs/fidesops/docs/tutorial/oauth_client.md

 Our first step is to create an Oauth Client that we can use to authenticate all of our requests.

-Add a method to our Python script that will call create a token given a `client_id` and a `client_secret`:
+Add a method to our Python script that will call the fidesops API to create a token given a `client_id` and a `client_secret`:

 ### Define helper methods